 The council has a register to collect data on those who are interested in building or designing their own homes in the London Borough of Hillingdon.

 The Self-build and Custom Housebuilding Act 2015 imposed a duty upon relevant authorities to maintain a register of individuals and associations of individuals seeking to acquire serviced plots of land in their area, in order to build homes for their occupation.
 The council is required to grant planning permission for enough self-build plots to meet demand, as evidenced by the register.

 New local eligibility criteria

-In October 2016, new regulations allowed local authorities to set local eligibility requirements (in addition to the general national requirements) and to charge a fee for entries on to the register, as well as an annual fee to remain on the register.
+In October 2016, new regulations allowed local authorities to set local eligibility requirements (in addition to the general national requirements) and to charge a fee for entries onto the register, as well as an annual fee to remain on the register.

 Local authorities who set up local eligibility criteria must divide their self-build register into two parts.
 Part 1 will only include those entries meeting all of the eligibility requirements set by the council and Part 2 will include those entries that meet the nationally applicable standards.
 The total number of entries on Part 1 of the register will be the baseline demand for plots for which need must be met within 3 years.

-Part 1 proposed criteria
+Part 1 criteria

-- for associations of individuals wishing to be added to the register, at least three-quarters of the members must meet the local connection criteria above and be able to demonstrate the association collectively has sufficient financial resources to purchase a plot large enough to accommodate its members.
+For associations of individuals wishing to be added to the register, at least three-quarters of the members must meet the local connection criteria above and be able to demonstrate the association collectively has sufficient financial resources to purchase a plot large enough to accommodate its members.

-Part 2 proposed changes
+Part 2 criteria

 - over 18 years old; and